Phases I and II, November 1992

 In the context of the full 70-minute song, however, “Is this trip really necessary?” functions instead as a signpost saying, prepare yourself, here’s where things get really messed up.
 And indeed, the unease of Phase III and the overwhelming throb of Phase IV give us a better idea of what exactly was happening in Brian’s head during his twelve-hour nightmare.
 Phase III itself underscores this by beginning with “Is this trip really necessary?” echoing expectantly around Brian’s acid-addled cranium, soon to be joined by all the other spoken-word samples the first half laid out before us, all blended together in a dark soup that would come to encapsulate Brian’s fears and anxieties in that moment.

 Those spoken word bits are important as they’re the primary vector through which the song’s concept is communicated.
 There’s the dry, facts-on-the-ground narration of Brian’s bad trip itself, yes, but that’s all neatly contained in the first half.
-After that, the song focuses on the ripples and contexts of Brian’s bad trip, through interviews of drug users and drug experts (the latter of which could be seen as a riff on whenever an artist connected to UK rave culture samples, say, Terence McKenna).
+After that, the song focuses on the ripples and contexts of Brian’s bad trip, through what is presented as excerpts from interviews of drug users and drug experts (the latter of which, especially the Timothy Leary samples, could be seen as a riff on whenever an artist connected to UK rave culture samples, say, Terence McKenna).
 Some noteworthy ones, in no particular order:

 “They may be severely depressed, with suicidal tendencies, or may be very serious suicide attempts…” After about fifty minutes of experts and users glorifying LSD use, about its effects upon the consciousness, about its potential uses to combat unrest, about how those who use LSD could even be considered a “new indigenous religion,” and right in the middle of the pounding hangover headache that is Phase IV, here comes this punch in the gut.
 It says, no, Brian is not the only one traumatized by a very bad trip, that there are many other Brians shuffling zombie-like around our streets and our cities, and in fact, Brian should consider himself lucky he managed 33 trips before having a bummer.